-- You will be able to locate health and its determinants, and discuss the role of equality and inequality, category and location and their influence on health.
+- You will make a critical analysis of health and its determinants, and develop a deep understanding of the influence and role of equality/inequality, demographics and location on health.

-- You will make a critical analysis of health policy and its implications; and use quantitative and qualitative social science research methods, using at least one of these in the completion of an original piece of social research.
+- You will study quantitative and qualitative social science research methods, and apply at least one of these in the completion of an original piece of research.

-- Health in its social context
+- Global Health in social context

 - Methods of social research.